MoeezAhmedDar/MoeezAhmedDar/README.md

 <h2 align="center">About Me</h2>

 <p align="center">
-  I'm a dedicated developer with over three years of experience crafting reliable web applications using Laravel and PHP.
+  I'm a dedicated developer with over three years of experience creating reliable web applications using Laravel and PHP.
-  I enjoy solving real business challenges through efficient, well-structured code — whether it's automating workflows, building real-time features, or creating powerful reporting systems.
+  I enjoy solving real business problems through efficient, well-organized code — from automating workflows to building real-time features and powerful reporting tools.
-  Recently completed my Master's in Artificial Intelligence, which has inspired me to explore smarter, data-driven solutions in software.
+  Recently completed my Master's in Artificial Intelligence, which has deepened my interest in adding intelligent capabilities to software.
 </p>

 <br />